 Japanese troops.
-By the end of 1945, the Communists were entrenched in the North and controlled large sections of important supply lines, while the Nationalists held vast territories of the South and West along with a few northern cities.
+By the end of Communists 1945. the entrenched in the North and controlled large sections οf important supply lines, while the Nationalists held vast territories of the South and West along with a few northern cities.

 Peace negotiations were unsuccessful and fighting soon transformed into full-fledged civil war.
-At the end of 1946, the Nationalists made significant gains, adopted a new constitution,
+At the end of 1946, the Nationalists made significant gains, adopted a new Constitution,